 What Skills Do I Need?

 For sound engineering, the skills that you can prove are more important than the training you can show you have on paper.
 For many jobs, you need to be able to set up and work with a wide array of hardware, from microphones to mixing consoles.
 Since many recording studios are run from Macintosh computers, a strong foundation in Macintosh operating systems and Windows may be necessary.
 Most sound engineering is no longer done with analog equipment, so you need to know a lot about digital equipment and software.
 A handful of audio software programs that you need to be well-versed in are Pro Tools HD and LE, Logic Pro, Ableton Live and, if you work with film, Final Cut Pro.

 What Is the Job Market Like?

-According to projections made by the U.S. Bureau of Labor Statistics (BLS), the number of positions available for sound engineering technicians was to see a slight increase of six percent between 2008 and 2018.
+According to projections made by the U.S. Bureau of Labor Statistics (BLS), the number of positions available for broadcast and sound engineering technicians was to see an increase of nine percent between 2012 and 2022.
 Although the number of professional recording studios has shrunk somewhat due to the home studio explosion, many sound engineering jobs, such as mixing and editing, can be accomplished in a sophisticated home studio.
-In May 2009, the BLS also stated that the median annual wage of sound engineering technicians was $46,370, with the lower ten percent making $23,420 and the upper 90% making $94,270 (www.bls.gov).
+In May 2013, the BLS also stated that the average annual salary of sound engineering technicians was $56,610, with the lower ten percent making $22,180 or less and the upper ten percent making $101,840 or more (www.bls.gov).

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: